Is Creatine good for Women?

 - Female soccer players from the University of Alabama found the same thing – creatine increased strength (bench press and squat) but body composition did not change.
 They concluded that short term creatine supplementation can enhance strength performance in women with minimal effect on body composition.

-There are subtle differences between men and women when it comes to creatine supplemention.
+There are subtle differences between men and women when it comes to creatine supplementation.
 There were some marked differences in the rate at which protein is spared or how much lean mass was gained.
-This might be because males have more muscle mass to begin with higher testosterone levels and other factors.
-In any case, females responded positively to creatine supplemention just like males.
+This might be because males have more muscles to begin with higher testosterone levels and other factors.
+In any case, females responded positively to creatine supplementation just like males.

 Here is a very professional Creatine Overview by WebMD